btcpayserver/btcpayserver-doc/docs/WooCommerceAdditionalTokens.md

    // todo: add screenshot

 ### Use-case 3: limit product payment methods
-E.g. allow only a special token payment for promotional product(s)
+E.g. allow only a certain Currency, Asset, Altcoin or Token to be used as payment for promotional product(s)

 Free plugin used: [Conditional Payments for WooCommerce](https://wordpress.org/plugins/conditional-payments-for-woocommerce/)